pico1881/Home-Assistant-ZTE-MF286D-reboot/README.md

 ```

 Now on Developer tools -> Actions enter shell_command.restart_modem_zte and click Perform action to restart the modem or you can use action in Automations

+#### This script has been tested with following setup:
+- Modem ZTE MF286D with Nordic B12 firmware
+- Home Assistant 2025.7